mixtile/mixtile.github.io/_sources/en/loftq/en-legacy-quick-guide.txt

 Predefined building
 ''''''''''''''''''''''''''''''''''''''''

-loftq-build also provides predefined instructions for kernel building.
+sunxi-build also provides predefined instructions for kernel building.

 * kernel for GNU/Linux